Neue Nationalgalerie – Berlin

 The Neue Nationalgalerie was founded after the post-war division of Germany and the dispersion of the former Nationalgalerie collection when, in the ’50s, the City of Berlin took the decision to rebuild a public collection and museum of modern art, mostly focused on 20th-century artists, which later became the current Neue Nationalgalerie.

 The museum is housed in an iconic building, completed in 1968 after a design by German architect Ludwig Mies Van Der Rohe.

-The museum’s architecture was inspired by that of an unbuilt design for an administration building in Cuba, conceived by Mies Van Der Rohe in 1954 for the rum brand Bacardi, and it is also very similar to another never-realized project by Mies for the Schäfer Museum in Schweinfurt, Germany.
+The museum’s architecture was inspired by an unbuilt design for an administration building in Cuba, conceived by Mies Van Der Rohe in 1954 for the rum brand Bacardi, and it is also very similar to another never-realized project by Mies for the Schäfer Museum in Schweinfurt, Germany.

 The building includes a large 2,600-square-meter glazed pavilion, with a massive square flat roof supported by eight cruciform columns, lying on a larger basement which accommodates spaces for the permanent collection, administration offices, storage rooms, and a small garden.

 Though much criticized after its opening by those who considered it more a temple to its architect than a real museum, the building of the Neue Nationalgalerie is now generally considered a masterpiece of modern architecture, and one of the greatest designs by Mies van der Rohe.

 Cover image: the Neue Nationalgalerie in Berlin designed by Mies van der Rohe; photo © Staatliche Museen zu Berlin / David von Becker.